 - Tap Use Favorite Cards.

 With this turned off, Samsung Pay should only activate when you open the app and tap it to a terminal to pay.
-If, however, you just want to just get Samsung Pay off your phone, most recent Samsung phones allow you to completely uninstall Samsung Pay and be rid of it, and unlike the previous methods of simply disabling the app, uninstalling can be done in three easy taps.
+If, however, you just want to just get Samsung Pay off your phone, most recent Samsung phones allow you to uninstall Samsung Pay and be rid of it completely, and unlike the previous methods of merely disabling the app, uninstalling can be done in three easy taps.

 - Press and hold the Samsung Pay icon in your app drawer until a menu appears.